htcondor/htcondor/docs/automated-workflows/dagman-advance-functionality.rst

 the double quote mark with the backslash character (``\"``).
 To add the backslash character itself, use two backslashes (``\\``).

-Multiple ``key=value`` pairs can be specified in a single :dag-cmd:`VARS` line with a space in between each pair.
-Multiple individual :dag-cmd:`VARS` lines can also be used for the same node.
+A single :dag-cmd:`VARS` line may contain multiple space-separated ``key=value`` pairs.
+Alternatively a node can be specified in multiple :dag-cmd:`VARS` lines.

 The use of :dag-cmd:`VARS` to provide information for submit description macros is very useful to reduce the number of submit files needed when multiple